wp-plugins/mymail-mandrill-integration/readme.txt

 == Changelog ==

 = 0.2.3 =
-* sending via SMTP is no faster
+* sending via SMTP is now faster

 = 0.2.2 =
 * fixed a bug where mails are not send at an early stage of the page load